 For every high priest chosen from among men is appointed to act on behalf of men in relation to God, to offer gifts and sacrifices for sins.~Hebrews 5:1 ESV

-The worn-out priestly garments were also used to protect God’s Word—the scrolls.
-The priests wrapped each scroll in pieces of the garments to protect them—just as the Word made flesh was.
+The priests used the worn-out priestly garments to protect God’s Word, the scrolls.
+The priests wrapped each scroll in pieces of the garments to protect them just as the Word made flesh.

-Read God’s Good News or Besorah (in Hebrew).
-It is still Good News today—Christ our Savior was born to save us from sin and shame.
+Read God’s Good News or Besorah.
+It is still Good News today.
+Christ our Savior was born to save us from sin and shame.
 We have eternal life through the Lamb of God.

-Dear Father of Lights, You have given us Your Son to be our Light in this dark world.
-You chose us to be Yours.
-Thank you for Your most precious gift.
-Jesus and Salvation for us.
+Dear Father of Lights, You have given me Your Son to be my Light in this dark world.
+You chose me to be Yours.
+So, I thank You for Your most precious gift, Jesus and salvation.
+In Jesus’ name, amen.

 Copyright 2021: O Holy Night: Stephanie Pavlantos: All Rights Reserved.